openintegrationhub/Connectors/Adapters/AdapterOperationTypes.md

 The following lists each category of adapter behavior and the required API functionality to build such adapter behavior.

-## Receive updates to information that is from a system
+## Receive Updates to Information that is from a System
 *(Updates propagate out of a system)*: The ability to extract new and updated information from a system.
   - [ ] Record the time of the last modification of all objects in the system